Marquette vs. Texas: Sportsbook promo codes, odds, spread, over/under - December 6

 Marquette vs. Texas Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available at several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available at individual sportsbooks.

 |Favorite